y-zheng18/point_odyssey/README.md

 You will find the rendered images in ```./results/outdoor/```, similar as shown below:

 <img src="assets/outdoor.gif" alt="outdoor" width="50%" height="50%">

+In our dataset, we also apply random forces to the objects in the scene to generate more diverse interactions.
+You can generate such data by adding ```--add_force --scene_root ./data/blender_assets/hdri.blend``` in the script.

 You can also utilize other deformable models such as animals for data generation.
 Here is an example of rendering a rabbit from [DeformingThings4D](https://github.com/rabbityl/DeformingThings4D):
 ```angular2html